developmentseed/collecticons/README.md

 **For development instructions, see [DEVELOPMENT.md](DEVELOPMENT.md).**

+- Icons are to be placed in the `icons` directory.
+The build scripts will automatically generate the necessary files for the different packages.
 - The icons in this package are designed on a 16px grid and look best at sizes that are multiples of that value (E.g. 16px, 32px, 48px, etc).
 - Download the [template](collecticons-template.svg) file.
 You'll see a transparent 16px square (named `icon-bound`) being used as a wrapper.
 This should not be deleted and your artwork must be contained within its limits.
 - The icons should look minimalist, geometric yet functional.
 Use a 2px stroke for general lines and 1px for details.
 Round corners should be avoided if their only purpose is decoration.